Writing about a writer’s block is better than not writing at all.

 - Fear: Many writers struggle with being afraid, with putting their ideas (and themselves) out there for everyone to see and critique.
 Fear is a major reason some writers never become writers.

 - Perfectionism: You want everything to be just right before you ever put pen to paper or touch a keyboard.
 You try to get it perfect in your head and never do, so you never begin.
+To help you through this, we created Don’t Hit Publish.
+It’s a free tool that tells you if your blog post is good enough to publish and also give you tips on how to improve it.

 So how do we vanquish this enemy?

 It’s a tough question to answer, and I’m afraid I don’t have a great solution.
-I’ve personally wrestled with writer’s block on many occasions, and each victory looked different.
+I’ve wrestled with writer’s block on many occasions, and each victory looked different.

 That’s the thing about writing: it’s an art, not a science.
 And you’ll have to approach it as such.
 There is no formulaic fix, no “7 Steps to Becoming a Better Writer Now.”

-Well, except one.
+Except one.
 But you already know what it is: Start hacking away.
 Begin trying stuff.
 Sometimes, the quirkier, the better.
 The trick is find something that works for you.

 Creative solutions to writer’s block